pnordahl/monorail/README.md

 #### Arguments

 Commands can be provided with positional arguments at runtime.
 There are two mechanism for doing this; the base argmap, and as flags provided to `monorail run`.
 In your command executables, capture these positional arguments as you would in any program in that language.
+As is common, index 0 of the positional arguments is always an absolute path to the executable, so any additional arguments begin at index 1.

 ##### Base argmap
 The base argmap is an optional file containing argument mappings, which, if provided, is automatically loaded before any other argument mappings provided to `monorail run`.
 This is useful for specifying static parameterization for commands, especially when a command executable is generic and reused among multiple targets.
 An example of this useful pattern is shown in https://github.com/pnordahl/monorail-example in the rust crate targets.